fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

 **Q: How could I roll back if the upgrade failed?**

-If you have backup of the KAP installation directory and metadata, you could roll back like below:
+If you have backup of the Kyligence Enterprise installation directory and metadata, you could roll back like below:

-- Stop and confirm that there is no running KAP process:
+- Stop and confirm that there is no running Kyligence Enterprise process:

   ```shell
   $KYLIN_HOME/bin/kylin.sh stop